Pregnancy comes with its fair share of awful side effects. But one you probably didn’t expect is lightning crotch.

 - Swimming: Lightning crotch usually occurs from the pain of your baby’s head pushing against your cervix.
 Swimming can help your body become weightless and ease some of that pressure.
 You don’t have to get too crazy in the pool, but an occasional swim will do your body good.

 - Limit certain movements: Lightning crotch can be onset by sudden movements.
 If you find you are doing a lot of twisting, bending, or lifting, you probably need to cut back.

 - Massage: Prenatal massage is designed for women during pregnancy.
 You have a lot of pressure in your sacral area, and a massage therapist can focus on sore muscles in that area that may be pulling on nerves and intensifying your lightning pain.

-- Wear a support brace: A supportive brace will help lift your belly and take some of that pressure off of your hips, joints, and even your cervix.
+- Wear a support brace: A supportive belly band will help lift your belly and take some of that pressure off your hips, joints, and even your cervix.

 - Chiropractic adjustments: A chiropractic adjustment can help release spine subluxations that can compress your nerves.
 Nerves play an integral part in the intensity of lightning pain, so this adjustment could provide you the relief you need.

 - Adjusting posture: Your posture may be distributing your weight in the wrong areas.
 It’s difficult to have proper posture when pregnant, but the slightest adjustment could be the difference between no pain and intense pain.